ARWNI2S/TheCorporateWars/whitepaper/foundations/next-milieu/information-problem.md

 From financial manipulation to political subjugation of key regions, every decision redefines the balance of power.

 > Diplomacy is a veil, information is currency, and the **interstellar economy**... the true battlefield.

+## But...
+That was 80 years ago

+Although almost a century has passed, the problem of information has no practical solution.

+The mail lines have been reinforced, the trade routes expanded, and improvements have been implemented in the navigation beacons.

+In spite of everything, the logistical and technological limitations continue being the same, and the Interstellar Community trusts in the effectiveness and efficiency of the traditional systems: decentralized government, finance, and authority.